Want to leave a lasting legacy for future generations? There’s no better way to do that than by leaving a gift in your Will.

 A Lasting Legacy

-We are asking you if you’d remember the Lytham St Annes Art Collection Trust in your Will by making a legacy.
+We are asking you if you would remember the Lytham St Annes Art Collection Trust in your Will by making a legacy.
 You may wish to consider:

 - a gift of money: your solicitor can advise